-3.1 Mandatory module information The following table summarises the mandatory modules which students must take in each year of study EE5000 Project by Dissertation 60 7 MNC EE5001 Project and Programme Management 30 7 MC EE5004 Technology Innovation and Change Management 30 7 MC EE5005 Professional Practice 15 7 MC EE5010 Research Methods 15 7 MC EE5006 Engineering Supply Chain and Logistics 15 7 MC EE5007 Global Engineering 15 7 MC
+3.1 Mandatory module information

+The following table summarises the mandatory modules which students must take in each year of study

+Module code Module title Credits FHEQ level Module status (Mandatory Condonable MC or Mandatory Non-Condonable MNC EE5000 Project by Dissertation 60 7 MNC EE5001 Project and Programme Management 30 7 MC EE5004 Technology Innovation and Change Management 30 7 MC EE5005 Professional Practice 15 7 MC EE5010 Research Methods 15 7 MC EE5006 Engineering Supply Chain and Logistics 15 7 MC EE5007 Global Engineering 15 7 MC

 This table sets out the most important information for the mandatory modules on your degree course.
 These modules are central to achieving your learning outcomes, so they are compulsory, and all students on your degree course will be required to take them.
-You will be automatically registered for these modules.
-Mandatory modules fall into two categories; 'condonable' or 'non-condonable'.
+You will be automatically registered for these modules each year.
+Mandatory modules fall into two categories: 'condonable' or 'non-condonable'.

-In the case of mandatory 'non-condonable' (MNC) modules, you must pass the module to successfully graduate with a particular degree title, or before you can proceed to the next year of your course where studying part-time.
-In the case of mandatory 'condonable' (MC) modules, these must be taken but you can still progress or graduate even if you do not pass them (see Academic Regulations on condonable fails).
+In the case of mandatory 'non-condonable' (MNC) modules, you must pass the module before you can proceed to the next year of your course, or to successfully graduate with a particular degree title.
+In the case of mandatory 'condonable' (MC) modules, these must be taken but you can still progress or graduate even if you do not pass them.
 Please note that although Royal Holloway will keep changes to a minimum, changes to your degree course may be made where reasonable and necessary due to unexpected events.
-For example; where requirements of relevant Professional, Statutory or Regulatory Bodies have changed and course requirements must change accordingly, or where changes are deemed necessary on the basis of student feedback and/or the advice of external advisors, to enhance academic provision.
+For example, where requirements of relevant Professional, Statutory or Regulatory Bodies have changed and course requirements must change accordingly, or where changes are deemed necessary on the basis of student feedback and/or the advice of external advisors, to enhance academic provision.